scala/docs.scala-lang/_getting-started/index.md

 ### If you prefer working on the command line...

-If you prefer using a text editor like emacs, Vim, Atom, or Sublime Text, then the best way to compile, test, and run Scala code is using _sbt_, Scala's build tool.
+If you prefer using a text editor like emacs, Vim, Atom, or Sublime Text, then the best way to compile, test, and run Scala code is by using _sbt_, Scala's build tool.

 * [Getting Started with Scala and sbt on the Command Line](/getting-started/sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html)